Pectus carinatum

-Pectus carinatum, also called pigeon chest, is a malformation of the chest characterized by a protrusion of the sternum and ribs.
+Pectus carinatum, also called pigeon chest or pigeon breast, is a malformation of the chest characterized by a protrusion of the sternum and ribs.
 It is distinct from the related malformation pectus excavatum.

+Pectus carinatum has an estimated prevalence of approximately 1 in 1,000 to 1,500 live births, though specific figures vary geographically.
+It is generally less common than pectus excavatum.
+The condition is more frequently observed in males, with a male-to-female ratio ranging from 4:1 to 7:1.
+It typically becomes more noticeable during periods of rapid growth, such as early adolescence.

 Signs and symptoms

 People with pectus carinatum usually develop normal hearts and lungs, but the malformation may prevent these from functioning optimally.
-In moderate to severe cases of pectus carinatum, the chest wall is rigidly held in an outward position.
-Thus, respirations are inefficient and the individual needs to use the accessory muscles for respiration, rather than normal chest muscles, during strenuous exercise.
+In moderate to severe cases of pectus carinatum, the chest wall is rigidly held outward.
+Thus, respirations are inefficient, and the individual needs to use the accessory muscles for respiration, rather than normal chest muscles, during strenuous exercise.
 This negatively affects gas exchange and causes a decrease in stamina.
 Children with pectus malformations often tire sooner than their peers due to shortness of breath and fatigue.
 Commonly concurrent is mild to moderate asthma.

 Some children with pectus carinatum also have scoliosis (i.e., curvature of the spine).
 Some have mitral valve prolapse, a condition in which the heart mitral valve functions abnormally.
 Connective tissue disorders involving structural abnormalities of the major blood vessels and heart valves are also seen.
-Although rarely seen, some children have other connective tissue disorders, including arthritis, visual impairment and healing impairment.
+Although rarely seen, some children have other connective tissue disorders, including arthritis, visual impairment, and healing impairment.

-Apart from the possible physiologic consequences, pectus malformations can have a significant psychologic impact.
-Some people, especially those with milder cases, live happily with pectus carinatum.
-For others, though, the shape of the chest can damage their self-image and confidence, possibly disrupting social connections and causing them to feel uncomfortable throughout adolescence and adulthood.
-As the child grows older, bodybuilding techniques may be useful for balancing visual impact.
+Apart from the possible physiologic consequences, pectus malformations can have a significant psychological impact.

 A less common variant of pectus carinatum is pectus arcuatum (also called type 2 pectus excavatum, chondromanubrial malformation or Currarino–Silverman syndrome or pouter pigeon malformation), which produces a manubrial and upper sternal protrusion, particularly also at the sternal angle.
-Pectus arcuatum is often confused with a combination of pectus carinatum and pectus excavatum, but in pectus arcuatum the visual appearance is characterized by a protrusion of the costal cartilages and there is no depression of the sternum.
+Pectus arcuate is often confused with a combination of pectus carinatum and pectus excavatum, but in pectus arcuate a protrusion of the costal cartilages characterizes the visual appearance and there is no depression of the sternum.